iterami/Docs.htm/common/js/core.md

 ---

 ### `core_date_to_timestamp(args)`
-* Converts a date object into a timestamp.
+* Converts a date object into a timestamp and returns it.

 Arg  | Required? | Notes
 -----|-----------|------